-“I think what helped me Match or gave me an extra boost in representation is the continued effort to be part of medical care while I was applying for residency.
+“I think what helped me Match or gave me an extra boost in representation is the continued effort to be part of medical care while I was applying for residency in the medical specialty of Psychiatry.
 When the pandemic struck, I immediately signed up to volunteer with the Medical Reserve Corps, which needed medical professionals in Long Beach to help with patients who were sick or needed to get tested for COVID-19.
 From there, I became a Public Health Physician and was part of the COVID-19 vaccination mission for the City of Long Beach.
 This allowed me to network with other fields and gave me the experience of community medicine.”

 She felt a sense of duty to help others while also honing her skills as a future doctor.

 “The COVID-19 pandemic was a time for me to really think about my future as a physician.
 I knew that I needed to help in any way I can.
 Volunteering was the best way for me to help, while also gaining experience with patient care and practicing medicine at a time where it was scary, chaotic, and unpredictable.”

 California Governor Gavin Newsom (center & Dr. Mohtadi, center right) visited the mass vaccination site at the Long Beach Convention Center where Dr. Mohtadi worked earlier this year.
 Photo courtesy of Dr. Mohtadi.

 Since she was in such close contact with patients sick with COVID-19, she had to take all the necessary precautions, including not putting her family and loved ones at risk.

 “Because of the pandemic, the public has a better understanding of the importance of physicians and the sacrifices we make for others.
 I did not see my family for almost one year to help keep them safe.
 I knew that the sacrifice was worth it.”